azure-ad-b2c/samples/policies/revoke-sso-sessions/readme.md

 This command sets the users `refreshTokensValidFromDateTime` attribute to the current time.
 All refresh tokens issued prior to this time will thereby be rejected by Azure AD B2C.

 ## Revoke the users Azure AD B2C web sessions
 To revoke the users Azure AD B2C web sessions, a custom policy which compares the users initial login time, to the `refreshTokensValidFromDateTime` attribute can be used.
-This comparison forces the last fresh logon time to always be **after** the `refreshTokensValidFromDateTime` value.
 If the last login time was prior to the  `refreshTokensValidFromDateTime` value, then Azure AD B2C returns an error message back to the application.

-The users initial login time can be stored inside the Azure AD B2C web session cookie, and will be evaluated in all user journeys to ensure the session is still valid in respect the `refreshTokensValidFromDateTime` attribute.
+The users initial login time can be stored inside the Azure AD B2C web session cookie, and will be evaluated in all user journeys to ensure the session is still valid in respect to the `refreshTokensValidFromDateTime` attribute.

 ### How it works